 Skip to main content

-The processing of utility model applications starts as soon as we have received your application.
-First, we carry out a formal examination and then we check if your invention is valid for registration.
+We will start processing your utility model application when we receive it.
+Firstly, we carry out a formal examination, and then we check if the invention is eligible for registration.

 1. Formal examination